Deepanshi200/Left-recursion-in-compiler-design-/README.md

 #Removal of  Left-recursion-in-compiler-design-
-Program to find left recursion in compiler design Please use | symbol to separate the production rules The production rules separated with "|" are considered as one whole so pleasd enter the number of productions according
+Program to find left recursion in compiler design Please use | symbol to separate the production rules The production rules separated with "|" are considered as one whole so please enter the number of productions according

 SAMPLE INPUT